sandyazizi/codeforces/README.md

 # codeforces-solving
 Repository for solving problem at codeforces.
-I do with some languange for eache folder
+I do with some languange for each folder